IKF - Graduation Requirements**

 Other District Responsibilities

-The district may not deny a student the opportunity to pursue a diploma with more stringent requirements than a modified diploma or an extended diploma for the sole reason the student has the documented history listed under the above modified diploma or extended diploma requirements.
+The district may not deny a student who has the documented history listed under the modified diploma or extended diploma requirements outlined above the opportunity to pursue a diploma with more stringent requirements, for the sole reason that student has the documented history.

-A student shall have the opportunity to satisfy the requirements for a modified diploma, an extended diploma or an alternative certificate in the later of four years after starting the ninth grade, or until the student reaches the age of 21 if the student is entitled to a public education until the age of 21 under state or federal law.
+A a certificate of attendance in the later of four years after starting grade 9, or until the student reaches the age of 21 years if the student is entitled to a public education until the age of 21 under state or federal law.

-A student who receives a modified diploma, an extended diploma, or an alternative certificate shall have access to instructional hours, hours of transition services and hours of other services that are designed to meet the unique needs of the student and when added together provide a total number of hours of instruction and services that equals at least the total number of instructional hours that are required to be provided to students who are attending a public high school.
+A student who receives a modified diploma, an extended diploma, or a certificate of attendance shall have access to instructional hours, hours of transition services and hours of other services that are designed to meet the unique needs of the student.
+When added together, the district will provide a total number of hours of instruction and services to the student that equals at least the total number of instructional hours that are required to be provided to students who are attending a public high school.
+The district may not unilaterally decrease the total number of hours of instruction and services to which the student has access regardless of the age of the student.

 The district will award to students with disabilities a document certifying successful completion of program requirements.
 No document issued to students with disabilities educated in full or in part in a special education program shall indicate that the document is issued by such a program.
 When a student who has an IEP completes high school, the district will give the student an individualized summary of performance.